 While I am an active singer, I am also a passionate educator, with ten years of experience teaching both adults and children.
-I am currently Visiting Lecturer in Voice at Plymouth State University.
-I have worked as a Boston Lyric Opera Teaching Artist, and maintains active studios at 77 Arts Academy in Acton, the Lynnfield Community Music Program, and Riverside Theatre Works in Hyde Park.
-Former students have continued studies at Penn State, Northeastern University, Salem State College, Florida Southern College, and CAP21.
+I am currently a visiting lecturer of voice at Plymouth State University, a faculty member of New England Conservatory’s School of Continuing Education and Prepatory School, and am Membership Chair of the Boston chapter of the National Association of Teachers of Singing.
+Former students have continued studies at Penn State, Northeastern University, Salem State University, Florida Southern College, and CAP21.

 I believe very strongly that arts education is what helps our society advance towards new thoughts, ideas, and ways of living.
 The practice of music in lessons specifically, can garner discipline and a sense of self-confidence, as well as the preservation of a historical, yet still relevant, art form in contemporary times.
 As a private voice teacher, I incorporate the goals of each student, regardless of whether he or she will pursue music, because I believe in the inherit value of hard work and knowledge in what can be a life-long passion and appreciation for music.
 Learning to sing should be an exciting experience, full of wonder and discovery.
 Mistakes happen, and we should be grateful for the learning opportunities they present.